 This post may contain affiliate links, which means if you click through and purchase something using my links, I receive a small commission.
 You can click here to read my disclosure policy 🙂 Thank you!

-Enter your information below to gain access the FREE Ultimate List of Side Hustles
+Enter your information below to get access to the FREE List of Budgeting, Savings and Debt-Repayment Tools!

-Lodging in Vegas
+Lodging in Vegas – $500 Budget

 While I typically wouldn’t stay at the Bellagio (there are cheaper rooms with just as great amenities on the Strip), we did end up getting a great deal.
 How did we do it?

 - Staying midweek – we stayed from Wednesday to Saturday.
 We still were able to have fun in the clubs on Thursday and Friday nights, and we avoided an expensive Saturday stay in the process.

 - Booking after major holidays – everyone likes to visit Vegas during the holidays, including New Year’s Eve.
 Those are some of the most expensive times to stay on the Strip, so by staying during a fairly “dead” week, we saved a bunch of money!

 - Looking up deals online – By visiting this Vegas deals site, we were able to book rooms at the Bellagio and received a $75 room credit per room.

 In this hypothetical budget, staying in Vegas for one weekend with a total $500 budget, you could stay at one of the following hotels depending on how much you want to splurge.

 |Hotel (Total for 2 Nights)||$82 (Fortune Hotel $41/night – a few minutes off the Strip)||$136 (Stratosphere $68/night)||$174 (Westin Las Vegas $87/night)|